Robert-Ramirez/Interview_Prep/Data_Structures/Hash_Tables/README.md

 Key Disadvantages:

-Markup : 1.
-Not suitable for order-related queries.
+         1. Not suitable for order-related queries.
          2. Need for resizing.
          3. Poor worst-case performance.